odinuv/web/en/apv/walkthrough/backend/index.md

 ### Inserting Data
 Let's insert a new row in the `location` table.
-The principle remains the same as in the above example with prepared statement.
+The principle remains the same as in the above example with the prepared statement.
 You just need to use the [`INSERT`](/en/apv/walkthrough/database/#insert) statement and provide the right parameters to it:

 {% highlight php %}